dscho/pagefind-xkcd-demo/content/comics/2014-4-28-google-announcement.md

   The less popular 8.8.4.4 is slated for discontinuation.
 img: https://imgs.xkcd.com/comics/google_announcement.png
 ---
-[Person stands behind a podium labeled Google.]
+[Cueball is standing at a lectern marked Google.]

-Person: The rumors are true.
-Google will be shutting down Plus--
+Cueball: The rumors are true.
+Google will be shutting down Plus—

-Person: along with Hangouts, Photos, Voice, Docs, Drive, Maps, Gmail, Chrome, Android, and Search--
+Cueball: Along with Hangouts, Photos, Voice, Docs, Drive, Maps, Gmail, Chrome, Android, and Search—

-Person: to focus on our core project:
+Cueball: To focus on our core project:

-Person: the 8.8.8.8 DNS server.
+Cueball: The 8.8.8.8 DNS Server.